Congenital fiber type disproportion

 Congenital fiber type disproportion (CFTD) is an inherited form of myopathy with small type 1 muscle fibers that may occur in a number of neurological disorders.
 It has a relatively good outcome and follows a stable course.
-While the exact genetics is unclear, there is an association with mutations in the genes TPM3, ACTA1 and SEPN1.
+While the exact genetics is unclear, there is an association with mutations in the genes TPM3, ACTA1 and SELENON.
 It is a rare condition.